kaltura/playkit-js-google-tag-manager/README.md

 # Before submitting a PR - Run the pre commit command
 npm run pre:commit

-# this command will run:
+# this command will run type and lint checks

-# 1. types check
-# 2. lint check
 ```

 The dev server will host files on port 8000.
 Once started, the demo can be found running at http://localhost:8000/.